 As the two companies grew, they decided to create another subsidiary called American Label Company.
 It was founded in 1967, with Glade Inglet overseeing the entire operation including sales, artwork, plate making, printing and accounting.
 American Label was one of the first label companies in Utah, and has been instrumental in the development and refinement of the label printing industry.
 They pioneered the new plastic, pressure sensitive printing plate that is environmentally safe using water based inks.

 In 1968 all three businesses were moved to 3571 South 300 West, Salt Lake City, Utah.
-At this location there have been several building additions as the businesses have grown.
+At this location there were several building additions as the businesses grew.
 The scope of all three companies has expanded over the years.
 With the ability to sell material from Gerber Scientific Products in 1982, Regional Supply opened the door to the new era of computerized sign making.
 The late 1990’s saw another new emerging trend of digital imaging and printing for the sign and graphics industry.
 Regional has embraced this new technology and has become a leader in the sales of these printers, inks and media.
-Today, they occupy 33,000 square feet, with over 40 employees

-Plastic Fabricating alone has grown to over 30,000 square feet and approximately 33 employees.
-They service customers throughout the Intermountain West, and now have many automated machines including a five axis trimming router and three CNC routers, the largest being a 5’ x 12’ model.
+Plastic Fabricating services customers throughout the Intermountain West, and now have many automated machines including a five axis trimming router and three CNC routers, the largest being a 5’ x 12’ model.
 Plastic fabricating is now one of the largest businesses of it’s kind in the Western United States.

 American Label has also enjoyed steady growth and in 1995 expanded for the fourth time.
-Today, they occupy 18,000 square feet, with 36 employees and is one of the leading label manufacturers in Utah specializing in label flexographic printing.
+Today they are one of the leading label manufacturers in Utah specializing in label flexographic printing.

 After many years of success, Art Mendenhall finally decided to retire in May of 1978, and was succeeded as president by his son Dwain C. Mendenhall.
 Art Mendenhall died in May of 1980, leaving behind an amazing legacy and three very successful companies.
 He may be gone, but his practices not forgotten, “We are in business to solve peoples problems,” resonates in all of the employees and in the businesses around them.

-In 2008, President Dwain C. Mendenhall sold his three companies to David L. Fisher, friend, colleague and former Vice President for many years.
-David’s Company, Fisher Group, now acts as a holding company for all three companies.
+In 2008, President Dwain C. Mendenhall sold his three companies to his son-in-law David L. Fisher, former Vice President for many years.
+David’s Company, Fisher Group Inc., now acts as a holding company for all three companies.

 Thank you for embracing our past and contributing to the success of our future!